 UWCs use the term "college" in the British sense of “sixth-form college"—the final two years of secondary school.
 So UWCs are upper-level secondary schools.
 For some students, this means eleventh and twelfth grades, and for others it means the equivalent of twelfth and thirteenth grades.

-In addition to the UWC Mostar, there are UWCs in Armenia, Canada, China, Costa Rica, Germany, Hong Kong, India, Italy, Japan, the Netherlands, Norway, Singapore, Swaziland, Thailand, USA, and Wales.
+In addition to the UWC Mostar, there are UWCs in Armenia, Canada, China, Costa Rica, Germany, Hong Kong, India, Italy, Japan, Netherlands, Norway, Singapore, Swaziland, Tanzania, Thailand, USA and Wales.

 Yes.
 The UWCs in general, and UWC Mostar specifically, does its best to meet the full demonstrated need of admitted students.
 Admissions and scholarships are handled through National Committees, so contact your National Committee to see if there are scholarships for international students from your country to UWC Mostar this year.

 For the most part, students at UWC Mostar are between 16 and 19 years old, though occasionally students enter at 15 or older than 19.

 The IB is a two-year advanced secondary school diploma that is recognized by more than 100 countries as a university entrance certificate.
 The IB diploma curriculum is regarded by colleges and universities as one of the best for college preparation.
 Depending on your IB exam results, some U.S. colleges and universities offer college credit or advanced standing.
 For more information, visit the IB website.

 UWCs are two-year programs, and students are obligated to complete the entire two years.
 Students and families sign a commitment form prior to enrollment.

 No. Students must stay at the UWC to which they were admitted for the full two years.